Money

 SIP OR LUMPSUM: WHICH OPTION WILL GIVE BETTER RETURNS IN MUTUAL FUNDS?

 Some questions are immortal, even in the world of investing.
 They keep haunting investors from time to time.
-One such everlasting question is whether to go forward with SIP mutual fund or lump sum mutual fund.
+One such everlasting question is whether to proceed with SIP or lump sum mutual funds.
 Investors are often confused about the right mode of investment that can offer better returns in mutual funds.
-This article aims to solve this quandary for investors and act as an investment guide for mutual fund investments.
+This article aims to solve this difficulty for investors and act as an investment guide for mutual fund investments.

 SIP OR LUMPSUM

-SIP (Systematic Investment Plan) and lumpsum are two modes of investment that helps to invest in mutual funds.
+invest in mutual funds.
 At the onset, there is a basic distinction between the cash flow of these investment modes.
-Under the SIP mode of investing, an individual assigns a regular, a fixed amount of money to their desired mutual fund schemes regularly for a pre-determined period of time.
-On the contrary, in lumpsum investment, the individual invests the entire investment amount in one go.
-Whether you opt for SIP or a lumpsum mode of investment must largely depend on whether you have a significant amount of liquid money lying idle or if you have a regular flow of money in your bank account.
+Under the SIP mode of investing, an individual assigns a regular, fixed amount of money to their desired mutual fund schemes regularly for a pre-determined period.
+On the contrary, in lumpsum investment, the individual invests the entire amount in one go.
+Whether you opt for SIP or a lumpsum mode of investment depends on whether you have a significant amount of liquid money lying idle or a regular cash flow in your bank account.
 Let’s understand the basic differences between the two modes of investment.

 SIP vs. Lumpsum

-Following are some of the basic differences between lumpsum and SIP mode of investment:
+Following are some of the basic differences between lumpsum and SIP modes of investment:

 FactorsLumpsumSIP